Schedule A form Canada: The most important immigration form (IMM 5669 E)

 Enter all your memberships and government positions in these tables.
 Do not leave the tables blank.
-Consequently, if there is nothing to say, then enter “NONE” in the first row.
+Consequently, if there is nothing to say, enter “NONE” in the first row.

 Question 11: military or paramilitary service on the Schedule A form

 Enter the details of your military or paramilitary service, if applicable, in this section.
-Of course, if you have not served the military, then enter “NONE” in the first row.
+Of course, if you have not served in the military, enter “NONE” in the first row.
 If you believe your military service will cause sensitivities, you may even fill out IMM 5546 form to share more details.
 However, for most applicants, this form is not necessary.
 Consult with a professional to decide.

 Question 12: Addresses on IMM 5669

-Just like the history section, you must leave no gaps between the addresses.
+Like the history section, you must leave no gaps between the addresses.
 Enter them in reverse chronological order.
 Moreover, make sure the addresses do not contradict other areas of the form, such as your personal history, education, and military service.